Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

-\end{definition} In contrast to the finite Hilbert space for which the POVM is defined for all possible outcomes, in the continuous quantum measurement systems, the generalized POVM is defined over the subset of $\sigma$-algebra of Borel subsets. \begin{definition}[\cite{Holevo_2019_quantum_systems_book} Definition 11.29.]
-A POVM is generally defined on a measurable space $~X$ with a $\sigma$-algebra of measurable subsets $\~B$, as a set of Hermitian operators $M = \{ M(B), B \in \~B \}$ satisfying the following conditions: \begin{enumerate} \item $M(B)\geq 0, B \in \~B$, \item $M(\~X) = I$, \item For any countable (not necessarily finite) decomposition of mutually exclusive subsets $B = \cup B_j$ ($B_i \cap B_j = \emptyset, \; i \neq j$), the sum of the measures converge in weak operator sense to measure of the combined set; i.e. $M(B) = \sum_j M(B_j)$. \end{enumerate} \end{definition} Then having an observable POVM $M$ acting on a state $\psi$, with outcomes in measurable space $\~X$, results in the following probability measure
+\end{definition} In contrast to the finite-dimensional Hilbert space for which the POVM is defined for all possible outcomes, in the continuous quantum measurement systems, the generalized POVM is defined over the subset of $\sigma$-algebra of Borel subsets $\~B$. \begin{definition} \cite[Definition 11.29] {Holevo_2019_quantum_systems_book} A POVM is generally defined on a measurable space $\~X$ with a $\sigma$-algebra of measurable subsets $\~B(\~X)$, as a set of Hermitian operators $M = \{ M(B), B \in \~B(\~X) \}$ satisfying the following conditions: (I) $M(B)\geq 0, B \in \~B(\~X)$, (II) $M(\~X) = I$, and (III) For any countable (not necessarily finite) decomposition of mutually exclusive subsets $B = \cup B_j$ ($B_i \cap B_j = \emptyset, \; i \neq j$), the sum of the measures converge in weak operator sense to measure of the combined set; i.e. $M(B) = \sum_j M(B_j)$.

+\end{definition} An observable $M$ acting on a CV quantum state $\rho$, with outcomes in measurable space $\~X$, results in the following probability measure $\pi_\rho^M (B) = \Tr{\rho M(B)}$ for all $ B\in \~B(\~X)$.
 It is also necessary to have a proper definition of post-measurement states.
 The a posteriori average density operator for a subset $B\in \~B$ is defined in \cite{ozawa1985_aposteriori_state} for a general POVM $M$ as

-Based on that, Ozawa defines the post-measurement state for a continuous quantum system, as given in the following theorem. \begin{theorem}[Theorem 3.1. \cite{ozawa1985_aposteriori_state}] For any observable $M$ and input density operator $\rho$, there exists a family of a posteriori density operators $ \{\rho_x; x\in \mathbb{R}\}$, defined with the following properties: \begin{enumerate} \item for any $x \in \mathbb{R}$, $\rho_x$ is a density operator in $\~H_A$;
+Based on that, Ozawa defines the post-measurement state for a continuous quantum system in the following proposition. \begin{proposition} \cite[Theorem 3.1.]{ozawa1985_aposteriori_state} For any observable $M$ and input density operator $\rho$, there exists a family of a posteriori density operators $ \{\rho_x; x\in \~X\}$, defined with the following properties: (I) For any $x \in \~X$, $\rho_x$ is a density operator in $\~H_A$; (II) The mapping $x \mapsto \rho_x$ is strongly Borel measurable; (III) For any arbitrary observable $N$ with outcome space $\~Y$, and any Borel sets $A\in \~B(\~Y)$ and $B \in \~B(\~X)$, the joint probability is given by